Adnnann/admin-dashboard/README.md

-# admin-dashboard
-Simple admin user dashboard created with React and Express

 ## This is production version of the app ready to be deployed to Heroku

+App is user management dashboard with basic CRUD operations